 – Dries faster

-Well, hopefully it’s a little more clear regarding the difference between hot press and cold press watercolor paper for you to make a decision.
+Well hopefully ,the difference between hot press and cold press watercolor paper is a little more clear, so you to make an informed decision.

 So have you decided which you’d like to try first?
 Or if you’ve tried one already, are you willing to try the other?